saptarshi059/SemEval2k19-Task4-UMD/README.md

 The repository is organized in the following manner.
 1. The *Final_TIRA_Programs-CNN* directory contains the programs for our CNN model.
 2. The *Final_TIRA_Programs-Logistic Regression* directory contains the programs for our Logistic Regression model.
-3. The *all_approaches* directory contains code for each approach that was attempted for the task.
+3. The *all_approaches & results* directory contains code for each approach that was attempted for the task.

 Each program in the first 2 directories is documented/commented such that it explains what the program is doing and provides instructions on running it. **Code in the 3rd directory will be updated with comments shortly but the process of running them is almost the same as those in the final directories.**